overlib/overlib-rails/README.md

 5. Create new Pull Request

 ## Issues and Problems
-For problems with overlib.js please report them in the [overlib project](http://github.com/overlib/overlib)  Otherwise put it in this gem.
+For problems with overlib.js please report them in the [overlib project](http://github.com/overlib/overlib)  Otherwise make an issue or pull request here.